lanterndata/docs/03-migrate/04-pinecone.md

    )
    ```

+   If you do not have your IDs saved, you can leave `pinecone_ids` blank, and we will automatically retrieve your Pinecone IDs using the known [workaround](https://community.pinecone.io/t/how-to-retrieve-list-of-ids-in-an-index/380).

 4. Final steps

    After this step the data will be copied to your database under a table with the same name as your `<pinecone_index_name>` with `HNSW` index on `embedding` column and `GIN` index on the `metadata` column